haileytapia/portfolio/ManageSubscriptionsDomoListings.md

 {:  .about }
 >As a Technical Writer Intern at Domo, I created this article about managing subscriptions to listings on their BI platform, which provides data integration, visualization, and analysis tools.

 You can subscribe to certain Appstore listings with a monthly payment.
 After you make the initial payment, both you and anyone in your company's Domo instance can install and use the listing.
-You also have the flexibility to cancel your subscription at any time.
+You can also cancel your subscription at any time.

 This article describes how to create and manage subscriptions to listings in the following topics: